The mysteries of statistics

 Setting aside the untimely death of her boys, what is the probability that Sally would kill her own children?

-This is know as the prior probability.
 Put differently, what grounds does the prosecutor have to propose that Sally would even consider committing such an act?
 That a seemingly normal, loving mother like Sally would murder her babies is ridiculously improbable.
 The good prosecutor wants a motive.
 They want character witnesses that could puncture the image of Sally as a normal mother and thereby remove a source of reasonable doubt.
+To some this is know as the 'prior probability'.

 So we have two kinds of evidence.
 First, the 'sampling probabilities' or 'likelihoods' which are like the relative explanatory power of the competing theories presented by prosecution and defense.
-Then we have the prior probability.
+Then we have the plausibility or prior probability of the murder.
 If these two forms of evidence push in opposite directions then they can balance or cancel each other out.
+This last point was obscured during Sally's prosecution.

 Here is how Clayton puts it: